Jarvis21stCentury/pomodorodeployment/README.md

-FocusOS is a browser-based operating system utilizing the Pomodoro technique to boost efficiency in work.
-There are eight apps available, including Pomodoro (timer), Session Log, Nova (AI chat), Flashcards, Music, Shop, and Achievements.
-The overall theme of the project is space-based, with a starry background, planets, shooting stars, and UFOs.
+FocusOS is a browser-based operating system with the primary purpose of encouraging efficient work using the Pomodoro technique.
+With a theme inspired by outer-space, it has an engaging extraterrestrial storyline.
+From AI study tools to an audio player, there are eight apps available.

 <h3>Storyline:</h3>
 You are a member of an extraterrestrial civilization, exploring the galaxy one study session at a time.